mills32/CELL-9-Fantasy-Computer-from-1985/README.md

 #### PPU MODE 0
 This mode can only display text and the fixed editor programs (stored in a rom chip).
-Text is displayed on a plane containing 32x20 cells, and editors are generated on top of the text mode, by the rom program using a 128x128 framebuffer, (which is not accesible for anything else).
+Text is displayed on a plane containing 32x20 cells, and editors are generated on top of the text mode by the rom program using a 128x128 framebuffer, (which is not accesible for anything else).
 Only two hardware sprites are available for the cursor and the mouse.
 #### PPU MODE 1
 This mode provides all the necesary for the interactive apps and games.